GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 A role with an ID value of "authorizing-official" is required.
 Use the responsible-party assembly to associate this role with the party assembly containing the Authorizing Official's information.
 For the responsible-party of this role, the party (referenced by  role-id) must be of type person, not organization.

+A role with an ID value of "authorizing-official-poc" is required to identify a point of contact for an authorizing official.
+For the responsible-party of this role, it can be the same party as "authorizing-official" or different depending upon the needs of the system and staff.

 {{< figure src="/img/ssp-figure-13.png" title="FedRAMP SSP template federal authorizing officials." alt="Screenshot of the federal authorizing official information in the FedRAMP SSP template." >}}

 ##### Federal Agency Authorization Representation